bdubyapee/akrios-frontend/readme.md

 The front end is built using the Python asyncio module and aims to be concurrent.
 Both Akrios-II and this Front End require Python 3.8+.

-All testing, to date, it performed using the Mudlet mud client.
+All testing, to date, it performed using the Mudlet MUD client.